AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 	^ element
 ```

-It also defines the `createElement` abstract methods, which means that subclasses have to implement `createElement`:
+The class `PAbstractElement` also defines the `createElement` abstract methods, which means that subclasses have to implement `createElement`:

 ```Smalltalk
 PAbstractElement>>createElement
 	self subclassResponsibility
 ```

 ### The PBall class